Books we want: An updated GURPS LITE

 Hm.
 Perhaps LITEs “Defending” section (p.
 28) could squeeze in this text: “Any fighter gains +3 on Dodge and +1 on Parry for unhampered use of retreats and other footwork.
 (Increase the Parry bonus to +3 if using Karate or fencing skills.)
 Assume any fighter enjoys this bonus unless grappled, on poor footing, in tight quarters, not standing, etc.”

 That brings LITE fighters up to the GURPS norm in ability to defend themselves.
-(To complete the picture for Karate and fencing skills, LITE should also note that these take a skill penalty equal to encumbrance level.)
+(To complete the picture for Karate and fencing skills, LITE should also note that the skills take a penalty equal to encumbrance level.)

 In summary: Yes, this addition would take up precious space.
 On the other hand, it’s fairly simple stuff.
 And where Karate or fencing skills are concerned, the addition would highlight how a combat skill in GURPS is more than just a name – it can be a way of fighting, with its own flavor.